 The tasks today’s smartphones perform are more demanding than ever.
 And to accommodate growing needs, processors have become more powerful and screens have gotten larger.

 Sadly, lithium-ion batteries haven’t made as much as progress.
-This leaves you to rely solely on software for longer-lasting endurance.
+This leaves you to rely solely on software for longer-lasting endurance unless you want to upgrade to a phone with maximum battery life.
 Here are some practical tips for improving the battery life on an Android phone.

 1. Take Control of Your Location

 The most drastic way to improve your phone’s battery life is to shut off the GPS function entirely.
 In reality, though, that’s not usually practical.
 Therefore, we instead recommend taking control of how your phone and apps use location.